jaypro1/Project_Quake4/README.md

 All Weapons have been give increased stats, to help you survive and save the world before it is too late.

 Minor Details: <br>
+All Player Weapons, have improvements, like increased range/FireRate/damage/bulletCount and/or decreased recoil impact.
 FYI: The NAIL GUN has been changed so, now it will teleport you to where ever the projectile is shot.
 Scoping into Machine Gun will make it have increased damage.